 Seldon’s features that help with EU AI Act compliance

-Seldon Deploy is designed to support compliance with the EU AI Act and other regulatory frameworks. here are a number of features from Seldon that will help organizations remain within the regulations when using medium or high-risk applications:
+Seldon Enterprise Platform is designed to support compliance with the EU AI Act and other regulatory frameworks. here are a number of features from Seldon that will help organizations remain within the regulations when using medium or high-risk applications:

 – Audit logs of what model is deployed, when and by whom